 As a 9th Dan, Dometrich is one of the highest-ranked martial artists in the world.
 Her knowledge is second to none.
 What makes her special is her desire to learn and improve.

-Away from Karate Dometrich and her husband, Paul, have a farm, where they raise cattle and chickens.
+Away from Karate Dometrich and her husband, Paul, had a farm, where they raised cattle and chickens.